epfl-ada/ada-2021-project-frankezi/README.md

 We want to use the tool Empath as an additional dataset, which can  analyze text across hundreds of data-driven categories.
 It will help us to validate a lexical categories on demand on our quotes.
 It is a dictionnary-based approaches about sentiment (see [Fast, Ethan, Binbin Chen, and Michael S. Bernstein.
 "Empath: Understanding topic signals in large-scale text." *Proceedings of the 2016 CHI conference on human factors in computing systems.* 2016.](https://arxiv.org/pdf/1602.06979.pdf).

 ## Methods
-The aim of this project would be to analyse the sentiment of quotes related to China thanks to an appropriate pre-trained model (*Empath tool, see in [Methods](#Methods) section*): ideally, we would be able to observe both the strength of the sentiment and the amount of polarised quotes within the dataset through time.
+The aim of this project would be to analyse the sentiment of quotes related to China thanks to an appropriate pre-trained model (*Empath tool, see in [additional datasets](#Proposed-additional-datasets) section*): ideally, we would be able to observe both the strength of the sentiment and the amount of polarised quotes within the dataset through time.
 In order to to it, we will:
 * Show evolution of sinophobic quotes throug graphs
 * To gain a better understanding of the source, quotes would be sorted by their most likely speaker, keeping only those of American nationality, and further sorted by their occupation.